bijaydahal/item-based-filtering/README.md

 Item based filtering method for recommendation system..!!
 Use Keras version 1.0.5 to train the model.
-Run recommending.py to see the recommended results for particular user
+Run recommending.py to see the recommended results for particular user by user ID